byorgey/blog/posts/2016/10/25/adventures-in-enumerating-balanced-brackets.markdown

 <span style="color:gray;">ghci&gt; </span>sorted . map brackets . enumerate $ spinyTrees 5
   False
 </code></pre>
 <p>Foiled again!
-All we did was stave off failure a bit, until $latex n=5$.
-I won’t draw all the trees of size $latex 5$ for you, but the failure mode is pretty similar: picking subtrees for the spine based just on how many elements they have doesn’t work, because there are cases where we want to first shift some elements to a later subtree, keeping the left spine of a subtree, before moving the elements back and having a shorter left spine.</p>
+All we did was stave off failure a bit, until $n=5$.
+I won’t draw all the trees of size $5$ for you, but the failure mode is pretty similar: picking subtrees for the spine based just on how many elements they have doesn’t work, because there are cases where we want to first shift some elements to a later subtree, keeping the left spine of a subtree, before moving the elements back and having a shorter left spine.</p>
 <h2 id="the-solution-just-forget-about-trees-already">The solution: just forget about trees, already</h2>
 <p>It finally occurred to me that there was nothing in the problem statement that said anything about trees.
 That was just something my overexcited combinatorial brain imposed on it: <em>obviously</em>, since there is a bijection between balanced bracketings and binary trees, we should think about binary trees, right? …well, there is also a bijection between balanced bracketings and permutations avoiding (231), and lattice paths that stay above the main diagonal, and <a href="http://www.cambridge.org/us/academic/subjects/mathematics/discrete-mathematics-information-theory-and-coding/catalan-numbers?format=PB&amp;isbn=9781107427747">hundreds of other things</a>, so… not necessarily.</p>
 <p>In this case, I think trees just end up making things harder.
 Let’s think instead about enumerating balanced bracket sequences directly.
 To do it recursively, we need to know how to enumerate <em>possible endings</em> to the start of any balanced bracket sequence.
-That is, we need to enumerate sequences containing $latex n$ opening brackets and $latex c$ extra closing brackets (so $latex n+c$ closing brackets in total), which can be appended to a sequence of brackets with $latex c$ more opening brackets than closing brackets.</p>
+That is, we need to enumerate sequences containing $n$ opening brackets and $c$ extra closing brackets (so $n+c$ closing brackets in total), which can be appended to a sequence of brackets with $c$ more opening brackets than closing brackets.</p>
 <p>Given this idea, the code is fairly straightforward:</p>
 <pre class="sourceCode haskell"><code class="sourceCode haskell"><span>&gt;</span> <span>enumBrackets</span> <span style="color:red;">::</span> <span>Int</span> <span style="color:red;">-&gt;</span> <span>Enumeration</span> <span>String</span>
 <span>&gt;</span> <span>enumBrackets</span> <span>n</span> <span style="color:red;">=</span> <span>enumBracketsTail</span> <span>n</span> <span class="hs-num">0</span>